Sig Sauer Romeo5

 10. Muzzle Device: Flash hider, comp, or brake per mission.

-The AR-15 accessory market is flooded with products that look cool but add no functional value.
+The AR-15 accessories market is flooded with products that look cool but add no functional value.
 Before buying anything, ask: "Does this help me shoot better, faster, or safer?"
 If the answer is no, skip it.
+The best AR-15 upgrades are the ones that solve a real problem with your shooting.

-This guide focuses on accessories that provide measurable improvements to accuracy, target acquisition, weapon handling, or low-light capability.
-We've ranked them by impact so you know what to prioritize if you're on a budget.
+This AR-15 accessories list focuses on upgrades that provide measurable improvements to accuracy, target acquisition, weapon handling, or low-light capability.
+We've ranked them by impact so you know what must-have AR-15 accessories to prioritize first - especially if you're on a budget or building an AR-15 for home defense.

 Why it's essential: A red dot sight puts your point of aim and your target on the same focal plane.
 Both eyes open, dot on target, press trigger.
 This is dramatically faster than aligning iron sights, especially under stress.
 Modern red dots have 50,000+ hour battery life and shake-awake technology - they're always ready.